keremkoseoglu/databus/mkdocs/docs/index.md

 # Databus

-Databus is a middleware platform.
+Databus is an async middleware platform.
 It can pull, queue, process and push data within the defined rules; and is managed over a [simple Web interface](web.md).

 It is open source and available at [GitHub](https://github.com/keremkoseoglu/databus) & [PYPI](https://pypi.org/project/databus-keremkoseoglu/)